 NM Areas Reviewed Findings Recommendations The facility has a HIV Lead Clinician to carry out responsibilities as required.
 The facility has policies and procedures to facilitate HIV testing.
 The facility had developed policies and procedures that include requirements for the communication of HIV test results.
 Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
 X Clinicians provided HIV testing as part of routine medical care for patients.
-Clinicians did not provide HIV testing to 5 of 36 patients (14 percent).
-5. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
+Four of 40 EHRs (10 percent) did not contain documentation of the clinician's offer of HIV testing to the patient.
+6. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
 X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 2 of 14 patients.
-6. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
+Five of 36 EHRs (14 percent) did not contain the clinician's documentation of the patient's informed consent for HIV testing.
+7. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
 The facility complied with additional elements as required by local policy.